Mauricio Dubon Player Props: Astros vs. Mariners

 Mauricio Dubon At The Plate

-- Dubon leads Houston in slugging percentage (.385) thanks to eight extra-base hits.
+- Dubon has an OPS of .685, fueled by an OBP of .314 and a team-best slugging percentage of .372 this season.

-- Among qualified hitters in baseball, he ranks 24th in batting average, 101st in on-base percentage, and 110th in slugging.
+- Among the qualified hitters in MLB action, he ranks 37th in batting average, 119th in on-base percentage, and 128th in slugging.

-- He has not gone deep in his 26 games this season.
+- He has not hit a long ball in his 27 games this season.

-- In five games this season, Dubon has picked up an RBI, with more than one RBI once.
+- Dubon has driven in a run in five games this year (18.5%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.